 As an added bonus, when it’s time to get their shoes on in the morning, it’ll take kids seconds rather than minutes!

-11. Meet your child’s teacher before school starts and see the classroom.
+11. Meet your child’s teacher before school starts and see the classroom to make back to school easier.

 We try to meet my children’s teacher before the first day of school to ease anxiety and worries.